loyjoy/academy/advanced/modules/decision_table.md

 # Decision table

 Building a product finder, a skin type test, or something similar was never so easy as with the decision table!
-You do not have to add every condition to each process brick.
+You do not have to add every condition to each module.
 For this article, you should know how variables work.
 If you need help with that, read this (LINK) article first.
 To use a decision table you need a questionnaire, a decision table, and some outputs.
 Outputs can be every process brick.
-Those are what the consumer will see as a result.
-In this example, we will build a test on which hobby suits best for the consumer.
+Those are what the customer will see as a result.
+In this example, we will build a test on which hobby suits best for the customer.
 As a result (outputs) we have swimming, cycling, and jogging.

 <p align="center">
   <img src="unnamed.png" alt="Start" title="Start" width="200"/>
 </p>
-For example, in a product finder, this would be the product gallery with products that suits best your consumers.
+For example, in a product finder, this would be the product gallery with products that suits best your customer.

 ### Add a questionnaire
 First, you add the questions you want to ask.
 Add at least two questions.
 For fewer questions, it does not make sense to use a decision table.